pankunull/ppaste/README.md

 </picture>

 ## Description
-ppaste is a POSIX bash script that paste files at oetec.com/pastebin via shell.
+ppaste is a POSIX bash script that paste files to oetec.com/pastebin.

 ## Installation